-This gathering traces its roots to a group of 19 business executives who, in April 1935, started to meet together to face crucial issues in our region.
+During the 1930’s, the City of Seattle was going through a time of intense political stress and corruption.
+Out of a desire to wisely meet the growing needs of the regions citizens, a group of 19 civic leaders started to gather weekly to seek God's guidance in how to handle these challenging issues.
 Looking for ways to deal with the tensions and fractures that often occur in communities, these individuals resolved to serve as agents of reconciliation in their personal lives and home towns.